Tortuga Bay

 Tortuga Bay, Santa Cruz, Galápagos

-Here you may kayak, snorkel, or swim.
-Kayak rentals cost $15 per person per hour (costs in 2021).
+You may kayak, snorkel, or swim here.
+Kayak rentals start at $15 per person per hour (in 2021).

 So don’t worry about it.